A Lack of Parent Engagement Helps Create Failing Schools

 (From Beyond the Classroom: Why School Reform Has Failed and What Parents Need to Do by Lawrence Steinberg, pages 19-20)

-Real Stories from the Front Line
+Real Stories From the Front Line

-I asked my teacher friend, Will McIntyre, who has a 25-year career and currently teaches in a typical American high school in one of the nation's ten largest districts, about the parents in his school.
+I asked my teacher friend, Will McIntyre, who has a 25-year career and currently teaches in a typical American high school in one of the nation's 10 largest districts, about the parents in his school.
 He rolled his eyes and had plenty to say.
 His observations supported the disturbing statistics cited above: "Parents don't read at home.
 They buy the kids iPods, expensive phones, and all kinds of electronic gadgets, but few parents are modeling reading.
 Even the kids on free lunch somehow find the money for a three hundred dollar iPhone, but not a free library card or an eReader."

 His biggest concern was that too many parents are disengaged, and he could cite example after example.
 Few parents show up at open house or communicate with teachers unless there is a problem.
 Even though his high school provides electronic access to grade books and daily assignments, half of the parents rarely use it.
 One father whose 12th-grade daughter had a 1.4 grade point average complained to the counselor that he had "no idea" that his daughter was not on track to graduate.
 The father was shocked to learn that graduation required a 2.0 grade point average.
 "I don't have time to use online parental academic review," the father complained, "and she refuses to show me her report cards."
 How is that an option in any home?